-- A "grandchild" (or the "attorney" or "bondsman" for a grandchild) calls stating that he or she has been arrested and needs you to send money for an attorney or for bond.
+- A “grandchild” (or the “attorney” or “bondsman” for a grandchild) calls stating that s/he has been arrested and needs you to send money for an attorney or for bond.

 - An “IRS Agent” calls stating that you owe back taxes and will be arrested if you do not pay immediately.

 - Caller states that you have missed jury duty and must pay a fine immediately or you will be arrested.

 - Caller states that you have won the lottery or a sweepstakes or can receive a loan or grant and have to prepay taxes or shipping fees in order to receive the funds (or other prize).